What to know about Peru's visa requirements and entry procedures

 The good news is that citizens of many, many countries are allowed into Peru without a tourist visa.

-If you hold a passport for the one of the following countries, you don't need a visa to enter Peru for up to 183 days:
+If you hold a passport for one of the following countries, you don't need a visa to enter Peru for up to 183 days:

-• All South American nations except Venezuela
+All South American nations except Venezuela

-• Canada, USA and Mexico
+Canada, the USA and Mexico

-• Most central American and Caribbean nations
+Most Central American and Caribbean nations

-• South Africa
+South Africa

-• Israel
+Israel

-• All EU countries plus Britain, Norway, Belarus and Russia
+All EU countries plus Britain, Norway, Belarus and Russia

-• Japan, Brunei, Philippines, Hong Kong, Indonesia, Malaysia, Singapore, Thailand and Taiwan
+Japan, Brunei, Philippines, Hong Kong, Indonesia, Malaysia, Singapore, Thailand and Taiwan

-• Australia, New Zealand and most Oceania nations
+Australia, New Zealand and most Oceania nations

 Here's a full list of countries not requiring tourist visas for Peru.
 Please check this list when actually booking your trip to ensure nothing has changed.
+If you have any questions, feel free to schedule a call with our team.

 There are just so many great reasons to visit Peru!

-Documents to show upon entry โ€“ visa or no visa
+Documents to show upon entry – visa or no visa

 Whether you're entering Peru with a visa or without one, note that you'll also need to present the following to obtain entry:

-• Proof of onward travel (like a plane or bus ticket).
+Proof of onward travel (like a plane or bus ticket).

-• Documents showing you can enter your onward destination if you're not returning home afterwards.
+Documents showing you can enter your onward destination if you're not returning home afterwards.

-• Bank statements showing you have sufficient funds to cover your trip expenses.
+Bank statements showing you have sufficient funds to cover your trip expenses.

-• A passport that's valid for at least six months from your date of entry.
+A passport that's valid for at least six months from your date of entry.

 The mesmerising Vinicunca (or 'Rainbow Mountain') of Peru